carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks-1.md

 This happens because the output from running code (messages, results, warnings, etc.) get's added to the R Markdown document instead of being printed to the console.
 Let's see about adjusting the output to make it look better with code chunk rendering options.

-## Code Chunk Options, Names and Captions (oh my!)
+## Code Chunk Naming and Options

 ### Name Your Code Chunk

-While not necessary for running your code, it is good practice is to give a name to each code chunk and allows for more advanced options (such as cross-referencing) to work with your rmd files later on:
+Before we get to fixing how our code output looks, let's make sure to give our code chunk a name.
+While not necessary for running your code, it is good practice is to give a name to each code chunk because it gives the chunk a unique identifier which allows for more advanced options (such as cross-referencing) to work with your rmd files later on:

 `{r chunk-name}`